Skip to content

 If it is true that children should be trained in the knowledge of the Lord, and Scripture tells us it is, then there is one task in parenting that outranks all others in significance.
 It is the responsibility of Christian mothers and fathers to introduce their children to Jesus Christ and to cultivate their understanding of Him at every opportunity.
 The apostle Paul gave us that priority two thousand years ago when he wrote, “Do not exasperate your children; instead, bring them up in the training and instruction of the Lord” (Ephesians 6:4).

-From Dr. Dobson's book Bringing Up Girls.
+From Dr. James Dobson’s book, Bringing Up Girls.